insufficiently-caffeinated/fuzzing-harnesses/README.md

 has cmake configuration that makes compiling such a fuzzing harness easy.

 ## Usage
-First, setup caffeine and vcpkg and install caffeine to a directory somewhere.
+First, setup caffeine and vcpkg and install caffeine[^1] to a directory somewhere.
 `setup.sh` assumes that caffeine is installed to `~/install` and vcpkg is at `~/vcpkg` respectively.
 If these are at a different location then modify `setup.sh` to suit.